Voidware-Prohibited/targetvector-api-frontend-stack/README.md

 ## 📄 License

-This template is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License](LICENSE).

----

-**Ready to build something amazing?
-Start coding! 🚀**